UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

 So you now know how to:

 * Define a class
 * Give the class shared (class) attributes
 * Add an initializer to set up its initial state
- * Add methods to manipulate that state.
+* Add methods to manipulate that state
 * Add methods that return the results of calculations of the current state

 You can do a lot with this simple functionality.
-Frankly, all creating classes like this has done is put everything together in a neat package -- which is very useful, but hasn't given you much new power.
+Frankly, all creating classes like this has done is put everything together in a neat package.
+This is very useful, but hasn't given you much new power.

 But it's a good idea to get the hang of using classes, and methods, and ``self`` for a bit before moving on to the more powerful feature of subclassing.